Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

-FSEA was performed on each geneset that had at least five members in each comparison group according to the procedure set out in Subramanian et. al. (2005)
+FSEA was performed on each geneset that had at least five members in each comparison group according to the procedure set out in Subramanian et al. (2005)
 @subramanianGeneSetEnrichment2005.
 Briefly, enrichment scores (ES) are calculated based on the rank order of z-statistics from the LR for each UniRef.